Laser Eye Surgery

 What does laser eye surgery do?

-Can laser eye surgery fix astigmatism?
+Can laser eye surgery correct astigmatism?

 How long does laser eye surgery take?